duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

      ref: 3c8a5358e42ab8d11e0253c70f7cc7d37781b2ef
    ```

-2. Wait for approval from the maintainers!
+2. Wait for approval from the maintainers

 And there you have it!
 You have created a shareable DuckDB Community Extension.